Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data.md

 ![](/assets/project_heirarchy.png)

-b\) As a next step, copy the HDF5 file to be parsed inside `~/data/rawDataFolder` , then click on the `...` button from the curator interface & select the HDF5 file to be parsed.
+b\) As a next step, copy the HDF5 file to be parsed inside `~/data/rawDataFolder` , then click on the `...` button in the curator interface and select the HDF5 file to be parsed.

 ![](/assets/select_h5.png)